.png)

 Most systems rely on manual tagging, delayed reporting, or basic sentiment scoring, which cannot keep up with the volume and complexity of modern customer interactions.

 This leads to a fundamental limitation: Feedback remains passive.
-It tells you what customers said, but not what should be done next.
+It tells you what customers said, but often fails to support timely operational action.

 As Don Peppers explains: